jeremyfromearth/pixelspace/README.md

 spectrum
 ========

-Spectrum is an canvas rendering framework with a concise delcaritive drawing API and a handful of helpful utilitie functions.
+**Spectrum is an HTML5 Canvas framework with a concise drawing API, simple animation loop and a handful of helpful utilities.**

 > Tested in Chrome, Firefox & Safari